Posted on July 17, 2017 in Crime

 Prison contraband describes items the law does not allow prisoners to have while in detainment.
 Contraband can be almost anything, from weapons to certain types of food.
 Almost anything that prisoners could trade, modify, or use to escape may be something corrections professionals deem as contraband.

 Smuggling contraband to give to a prisoner in Arizona is a very serious offense that could result in major legal consequences – including imprisonment of up to 20 years.
-Here’s what you should know about the penalties for this crime.
+With the serious nature of these crimes, it is best to contact a drug crime defense lawyer to build a case.
+However, here’s what you should know about the penalties for this crime.

 Arizona State Legislature, Chapter 13-2505, considers an individual to have smuggled contraband for a prison if that person “knowingly takes contraband onto the grounds of or into a correctional facility.”
 Knowingly conveying the contraband to an inmate in a facility is also grounds for this charge.
 Contraband may be virtually anything the correctional facility does not allow prisoners to possess, including:

 The police may charge you with smuggling contraband to give to a prisoner if they find you with items that qualify as contraband while on the grounds of or inside of a correctional facility.
 You do not necessarily have to have plans to visit a certain prisoner at the time to face this charge.
 Prison staff has the right to perform a body scan using low-dose x-ray to prevent contraband from entering a correctional facility.
 The law will even consider information “contraband” in some circumstances – for instance, if you give a prisoner a staff member’s home address to use as material for blackmail.